mgcooper/baseflow/README.md

 ## Octave

-Octave is supported but users may encounter errors.
-In particular, `baseflow` relies on the `tablicious` package for `string` and `datetime` support, but `tablicious` does not fully support these objects. `baseflow` has been tested on macOS with Octave v8.1.0 and 8.2.0.
-Octave can be downloaded [here](https://octave.org/download.html). `baseflow` was developed on Matlab, and users may encounter unexpected behavior on Octave (please open an [issue](https://github.com/mgcooper/baseflow/issues)).
+Octave is supported but `baseflow` was developed on Matlab, and users may encounter unexpected behavior on Octave (please open an [issue](https://github.com/mgcooper/baseflow/issues)).
+In particular, `baseflow` uses the [`tablicious`](https://github.com/apjanke/octave-tablicious) package for `string` and `datetime` support, but `tablicious` does not fully support these objects. `baseflow` was tested on macOS with Octave v8.1.0 and 8.2.0.
+Octave can be downloaded [here](https://octave.org/download.html).
 If running in Octave, the following packages are required:

 `struct`
 `optim`